Transcripts and Diplomas

-DePauw University uses +ADDS™ document ordering and delivery service from Avow Systems, Inc. +ADDS™ offers the highest available level of security and efficiency for transcript ordering and delivery.
+DePauw University uses the Parchment Exchange document ordering and delivery service.
+Parchment Exchange offers the highest available level of security and efficiency for ordering and delivering.
 Using this system, you may:

 - send official electronic transcripts anywhere in the world in secure Certified PDF (cPDF) format.

-- mail an official paper copy of your transcript via the US Postal Service or express FEDEX.
+- mail an official paper copy of your transcript via the US Postal Service or priority mail.

 - attach additional electronic documents (e.g. a resume, portfolio, or graduate school application) to transcript